On the statistics of random-to-top shuffles: Inversions

-We also note that $|X_i|\leq n$ a.s. for every $i$, so the Lindeberg condition is satisfied as $|X_i|/\sqrt{\Var{f(a_n)}}$ $\lesssim Cn^{-1/2}\to 0$ for an explicit constant $C>0$.
-The central limit theorem for triangular arrays as in Chapter 3 of \cite{durrett2019probability} implies the result. \end{proof} Using Proposition $\ref{deterministic convergence inversions}$, we are able to prove a more general result which works, under certain assumptions, for a general indexing random variable.
-Then, we will specialize our result to the $K^{cn}_n$ case.
+Let $W_i=(R_i-(n-i)/2)$.
+We note that $|W_i|\leq n$ a.s. for every $i$, so the Lindeberg condition is satisfied as $|W_i|/\sqrt{\Var{f(a_n)}}\to 0$.
+The central limit theorem for triangular arrays as in Chapter 3 of \cite{durrett2019probability} implies the result. \end{proof}

+Using Proposition $\ref{deterministic convergence inversions}$, we are able to prove a more general result which works, under certain assumptions, for a general indexing random variable.
+Then, we will specialize our result to the case where the statistic is indexed by the random variable $K_{cn,n}$.